maniospas/Mango/README.md

 ### About

-There are a lot of tools to write code in various languages, and Mango here is the one I am creating.
-The main idea is to provide common useful features at a fraction of the complexity...
-Perhaps as simple as eating a fruit!
+There are a lot of tools for code writing, and Mango here is what I would like the experience to feel like: common useful features at a fraction of the complexity.
+As simple as eating a fruit!
-:mango: Jump straight into coding and running things.
+:mango: Even first-time users can jump straight into coding and running things.

 Mango is kept simple by providing a small set of vital operations that do not need menus organize.
-Most UI buttons can be used with common shortcuts; hover over them for a refresher.
+Most UI buttons are mapped to well-known shortcuts; hover over them for a refresher.

 ![preview](preview.png)